pulumi/pulumi-hugo/themes/default/content/blog/deploy-applications-with-aws-app-runner/index.md

 })
 ```

 With all of that setup, we can now build and push our container.
+For our example, we'll create an `app` directory
-For our example, we’ll use a simple `Dockerfile`:
+within our project containing a simple `Dockerfile` and `index.html` file:

 ```docker
 FROM nginx:latest
 COPY ./index.html /usr/share/nginx/html/index.html
 ```

-Where index.html is simply:
+Where `index.html` is simply:

 ```html
 <html>